vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 - Wait longer than 10 minites after turning on the machine for the first cup.
 - Flush the basket before every extraction (not important but better to do it).

+## Light roasted bean

+- Always starts with 6\~1bar/94C and find the finest grind setting, and then perform adjustment.

 ## Dialing In

-- Decide a proper dose, usually 20g ground in 20g basket, so that after brewing the group head doesn't leave a imprint on the paper screen.
+- Decide a proper dose, usually 15g ground in 15g basket, so that after brewing the group head doesn't leave a imprint on the paper screen.
 Having a little gap between the group head and the swelling puck will increase the evenness of extraction.
 - Start from `Default` with 8bar/90-92C.
 - Adjust to the best grind setting.
 - Adjust temperature and then pressure to make the espresso better.